vedantvakharia/Jarvis/source/content/CIEF/Namesake.md

 In her later career, Lahiri focused on writing in Italian.
 She moved to Rome in 2012 and developed fluency in the language.
 This resulted in the publication of her first book written in Italian, In altre parole (_In Other Words_), in 2015.

-In addition to writing in Italian, the notes also mention that she **translates from Italian to English**.
+In addition to writing in Italian, the notes also mention that she translates from Italian to English.

 ## Plot